Criteria

 • A case where high-quality specimens do not demonstrate the presence of Orthopoxvirus or monkeypox virus or antibodies to Orthopoxvirus.

-• Probable case (clade I): probable or confirmed mpox as defined above AND at least one clade I epidemiologic criteria AND clade I and clade II monkeypox virus-positive by polymerase chain reaction testing without next-generation sequencing of a clinical specimen to confirm clade.
+• Probable case (clade I): probable or confirmed mpox as defined above AND at least one clade I epidemiological criteria AND clade I and clade II monkeypox virus-positive by polymerase chain reaction testing without next-generation sequencing of a clinical specimen to confirm clade.

 • Confirmed case, clade I: demonstration of the presence of clade I monkeypox virus DNA by polymerase chain reaction testing or next-generation sequencing of a clinical specimen.